supersede-project/dyn_adapt/Enactment/components/adapter/model/README.md

 See deliverable D4.5 in [Supersede Portal](https://www.supersede.eu/) for more details about this DSL, how to install and use it.

-Dynamic Adaptation and Personalization Decision Making and Enactment framework is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+Model Adapter component is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 *Please check the respective README.md for details.*